Aurora PostgreSQL CDC Setup Guide

 Verify that

-is indeed logical on the Aurora instance (you canSHOW wal_level;
+wal_levelis indeed logical on the Aurora instance (you canSHOW wal_level;to confirm). -

 Ensure the table you are changing is in a replication-enabled database (in Postgres, logical decoding is per database).
 The connector should connect to the specific database where the changes occur.